We address the questions we get most often about retrofitting a TR6060

 - TR6060 has a built-in fluid pump

-1. Semi-remote shifter or direct mount shifter options are somewhat limited
+1. Semi-remote shifter is difficult to retrofit, but direct mount shifters are available

 The TR6060 features a semi-remote, aka “divorced”, shifter.
 The semi-remote shifter is attached to the transmission by two struts that locate the shifter rearward.
 There is a linkage that connects the shifter to the transmission for gear selection.
 The shifter itself mounts to a corresponding mount in the floorpan.
 To use the semi-remote shifter, you will need to fabricate a corresponding mount in your floorpan – if you have the TR6060 donor vehicle consider cutting out that floorpan mount and re-using it.